Mold can not only look nasty, it can have some real respiratory problems and that is why you want to protect your home from mold.

 - Any stagnant water needs to be dried immediately as it is a breeding ground for mold and other types of single-cell or microscopic** organisms.

 - Make sure to wash and disinfect any and all surfaces that were affected by the water damage.

 The right homeowners insurance can protect you from mold damage if the source of the moisture is covered under your policy.
-For all of your insurance coverage needs, contact the insurance experts at Scavone Insurance Center in White Plains, New York.
+For all of your insurance coverage needs, contact the insurance experts at Scavone Insurance Agency Center LLC in White Plains, New York.
 We will work with you to make sure you have the coverage you need to protect you from any perils.